Compare Zoho vs. Jobber vs. Method:CRM

 Jobber’s scheduling feature has real-time tracking capabilities that help you stay on top of field staff and job progress.

 On a customer-facing level, Jobber allows for invoice creation through the use of custom templates.
-Invoicing is made even easier as payment platforms such as Stripe or Paypal can be integrated to send invoices to customers directly.
+Invoicing is made even easier as you can integrate payment platforms like Stripe or Paypal to send invoices to customers directly.

-Through the platform, you are able to create custom fields and tags, attach files, and more.
-Plus, Jobber’s self-service portal can be used to:
+You’re also able to create custom fields and tags, insert file attachments, and more.
+Plus, Jobber’s self-service portal can be used to do a range of things such as:

 Method:CRM overview

 Method:CRM is the best solution for small businesses looking to automate workflows and integrate their everyday tools.
-Its native two-way sync with QuickBooks and Xero allows foryour data to be updated and centralized in a single, secure platform.
+Its native two-way sync with QuickBooks and Xero means that your data is updated and centralized in a single, secure platform.

-One of the ways Method:CRM increase your business’ capacity is through workflow automation.
+One of the ways Method:CRM increases your business’ capacity is through workflow automation.

-Because Method:CRM is fully customizable, there is no shortage of processes that can be simplified to help you deliver the very best customer experience and accomplish the most.
+Because Method:CRM is fully customizable, there is no shortage of processes that you can simplify to deliver the very best customer experience and accomplish the most.

 How Method:CRM works

 By retrieving the information in your accounting software, Method:CRM connects your sales and accounting data to give you a deep understanding of your customers and operations.
-It securely centralizes this data so key team members have access to it at any time.
+It securely centralizes this data so your key employees have access to it at all times.

-Method:CRM also eliminates the need for double data entry with its powerful sync.
+Method:CRM also eliminates the manual work and problems associated with double data entry with its powerful sync.

-Another one of Method’s superpowers is its ability to automate workflows and save hours of manual work.
-Better yet, it offers many integrations (including Gmail, Zapier, and Outlook), communicating internally and with customers is easier.
+Another one of Method’s superpowers is its ability to automate your workflows and save you hours of manual work.
+And thanks to its many integrations (including Gmail, Zapier, and Outlook), communicating internally and with customers is easier.

 The best part is that the customization possibilities are endless in this no-code platform.
-If you require additional help, you can enlist expert help at any time from the Method team.
+If you require additional support, you can enlist expert help at any time from the Method team.

 Comparing Zoho, Jobber and Method:CRM